All Episodes

 Who knows what is happening?

-Ted Cruz has uh uh recently spoken up.
+Ted Cruz has recently spoken up.

-We have the soundbite here, he is in Hershey, Pennsylvania.
+We have the soundbite here.

-And it was at a uh it's a reporter gaggle, I guess a little campaign appearance in Hershey for the Pennsylvania primary up next.
+I guess a little campaign appearance in Hershey for the Pennsylvania primary up next.

 Donald right now is terrified.

-It's the reason Donald won't debate because he can't defend his policy.
+It's the reason Donald won't debate, because he can't defend his policy.

 The math is virtually impossible for Donald Trump.

-Donald Trump is not getting to 1237, nobody's getting to 1237.
+Donald Trump is not getting to 1237.

-Which means this race is headed to Cleveland.
+He knows that, which means this race is headed to Cleveland.

 It's headed to a contested convention.

-How many of you believe Donald Trump right now is terrified?
+Okay, let me just ask, how many of you believe Donald Trump right now is terrified?

 Now, I have some Trumpists here.